ethrlrnr/pc-toolbox/README.md

 - REQUIRED - -url switch for the Prisma Cloud UI base URL found in the URL used to access the Prisma Cloud UI (app2.prismacloud.io, app3.prismacloud.io, etc.).
 This will try to translate from the older redlock.io addresses.
 You can also put in the direct api.* link as well (api2.prismacloud.io, api3.prismacloud.io).
 - Also you can run this without any args to see what Access Key ID and URL is being used.

-NOTE: This is stored in clear JSON text in the same folder as the tools.
+NOTE 1: This is stored in clear JSON text in the same folder as the tools.
 Keep the resulting conf file ("pc-settings.conf")protected and do not give it out to anyone.

+NOTE 2: Keep pc_api_lib.py and pc_lib_general.py library files in the same folder.

 Example:
 ```